Deciphering the origin of spin current in spintronic terahertz emitters and its imprint on their electromagnetic radiation via time-dependent density functional theory

 When switching from Co/Pt to Co/W bilayer, the contribution to THz signal from spin-to-charge converted current flowing within W layer is, surprisingly, insignificant [blue dotted line in Fig.~\ref{fig:fig3}(f)] when compared to the contribution from charge current flowing within Co layer [green dashed line in Fig.~\ref{fig:fig3}(f)].
-The same information, as charge current and THz signal are related via Jefimenko Eq.~\eqref{eq:eff}, is obtained by comparing Fig.~\ref{fig:fig3}(e) vs. Fig.~\ref{fig:fig3}(b) where $\partial_t I^x_\mathrm{W}$ in the former is an order of magnitude smaller than $\partial_t I^x_\mathrm{Pt}$ in the latter.
-Thus, this finding provides quite a different explanation for the observed~\cite{Seifert2023} change of sign of THz signal when switching from NM=Pt to NM=W layer, which is usually attributed~\cite{Seifert2023} to the opposite sign of $\theta_\mathrm{SH}$ of Pt and W that subsequently inverts the charge current within NM layer assuming Eq.~\eqref{eq:ishe} holds true.
+The same information, as charge current and THz signal are related via Jefimenko Eq.~\eqref{eq:eff}, is confirmed by comparing Fig.~\ref{fig:fig3}(e) vs. Fig.~\ref{fig:fig3}(b) where $\partial_t I^x_\mathrm{W}$ in the former case is an order of magnitude smaller than $\partial_t I^x_\mathrm{Pt}$ in the latter case.
+Thus, this finding provides quite a different explanation for the observed change of sign of THz signal when switching from NM=Pt to NM=W layer---which is due to different proximitization~\cite{MarmolejoTejada2017,Dolui2020a} of Co by W---that is otherwise attributed~\cite{Seifert2023} to the opposite sign of $\theta_\mathrm{SH}$ of Pt and W that subsequently inverts the charge current within NM layer assuming Eq.~\eqref{eq:ishe} holds true.
+The fact that the charge current within the W layer is so small, thereby having very little effect on the total THz signal in Fig.~\ref{fig:fig3}(f), highlights the intricacies of both spin transport across FM/NM interfaces and ultrafast dynamics of electrons in general.
+Regarding the latter issue, and unrelated to spin transport only, usage of transition metals as NM layers and ultrafast nature of electron dynamics can make possible highly nontrivial phenomena, such as localization~\cite{Volkov2019} of excited electrons onto the outer unfilled $d$-orbitals of W as a signature of transition from initially independent into dynamically correlated electron dynamics.
+In fact, precisely this phenomenon has been confirmed~\cite{Vos2023} for W very recently via attosecond transient absorption spectroscopy~\cite{Volkov2019}.
+Such dynamical correlation effects can be isolated~\cite{Mrudul2024} within the TDDFT framework by comparing calculations with frozen in time $v_H(\mathbf{r},t=0)$ and $v_{XC}(\mathbf{r},t=0)$ potentials in Eq.~\eqref{eq:tddft}, denoted as ``independent particle approach'' in TDDFT as electrons are excited across energy levels of ground-state (GS) band structure irrespective~\cite{Adamantopoulos2022} of how other electrons are time evolved, vs. calculations where these potentials are time-evolved to affect the wavefunction $\psi_j(\mathbf{r},t)$ in Eq.~\eqref{eq:tddft}.